symfony/symfony-docs/quick_tour/the_big_picture.rst

 to run your application.

-Typically, you put your common configuration in ``config.yml`` and override where necessary in the configuration for each environment.
-For example:
+Typically, you put your common configuration in ``config.yml`` and override where necessary in the specific configuration file for each environment:

 .. code-block:: yaml